2025 ROSH HASHANAH

 Simchat Torah Celebration @ 7:00 pm

-This year, Sukkot begins on Wednesday evening, October 16, and we greet the holiday in our Sukkot at home.
-During the Saturday Morning Service (the third day of Sukkot), we recite special festival prayers and read from the Torah.
+This year, Sukkot begins on October 6 (evening), and we greet the holiday in our Sukkot at home.
+During the Saturday Morning Service (the fifth day of Sukkot), we recite special festival prayers and read from the Torah.
 We enjoy the oneg time in our makeshift dwellings outside.
 Suktoberfest is a Tikvat David tradition that combines the best of ancient Sukkot festivities with Octoberfest fun.
 It begins with snacks, drinks, and games at 5:00 pm (on Sunday), and then we enjoy a grilled dinner inside our Sukkot and visit with each other.
-Simchat Torah (Thursday evening) is the end of the Fall Holidays when we read the final passage from the Torah scroll and immediately reroll it to the very beginning reading anew from Genesis 1.
+Simchat Torah (Tuesday evening) is the end of the Fall Holidays when we read the final passage from the Torah scroll and immediately reroll it to the very beginning, reading anew from Genesis 1.